ashleythy/ashleythy.github.io/index.md

 <b>09 May 2021</b> - [A/B Testing and Logistic Regression](/html/entry10.html)

-Applying hypothesis tests in A/B Testing to evaluate if a new web page is more favorable than its' old web page.
+Applying hypothesis testing in A/B Testing to evaluate if a new web page is more favorable than it's old web page.

 ---

 <b>10 April 2021</b> - [Exploring the Gapminder dataset](/html/entry9.html)

-A simple exploration of the Gapminder dataset.
+A very basic exploration of the Gapminder dataset.

 ---